yuanqing/create-figma-plugin/docs/configuration.md

 Validate the plugin configuration in your `package.json` file using [Create Figma Plugin’s configuration JSON schema](https://yuanqing.github.io/create-figma-plugin/figma-plugin.json).

-If you’re developing your plugin in [Visual Studio Code](https://code.visualstudio.com), create a `.vscode/settings.json` file containing the following:
+To enable autocomplete and inline validation of your plugin configuration in [Visual Studio Code](https://code.visualstudio.com), create a `.vscode/settings.json` file containing the following:

 ```json
 {